AdobeDocs/workfront-known-issues.en/help/known-issues/known-issues-workfront/wf-hours-do-not-save-when-scrolling-summary-panel.md

 ---
-title: "Tasks: Hours are not saved when entering hours in the Task [!UICONTROL Summary panel]"
+title: 'Tasks: Hours are not saved when entering hours in the Task [!UICONTROL Summary panel]'
 description: "When a user attempts to enter hours for a task in that task's Summary panel, the hours do not save.
 This occurs when the user leaves the cursor in the square where they entered hours, and scrolls the [!UICONTROL Summary panel].   "
 hidefromtoc: yes
+exl-id: edf5ea1f-a75f-4df4-987a-53d2d3563579
 ---
 # Tasks: Hours are not saved when entering hours in the Task [!UICONTROL Summary panel].

 >[!NOTE]